 As an in-house litigator at an oil major, Joel advised on environmental and decommissioning claims.

-Joel is developing a varied public law practice.
+Joel is developing a varied public law practice and is a member of the Government’s ‘Junior Junior’ scheme.
 Examples of his recent instructions, as both sole and junior counsel, include:

 - Appearing in the First-tier Tribunal (Immigration and Asylum Chambers) in bail hearings for immigration detainees.

-- Drafting on matters related to immigration appeals.
+- Drafting and advising on matters related to immigration.

 As a pupil, he gained experience of a wide range of public law cases including: